jefersonsilva01/Echoes-frontend/README-pt_BR.md

 ### Articles in group bookmaks

-- [ ] Mark Article to group Bookmarks
+- [x] Mark Article to group Bookmarks
-- [ ] View Article in group bookmarks
 - [ ] Unmark Article in group Bookmarks
+- [ ] View Article in group Bookmarks

 ---